Statewide Water Management Act Grant

 M36 Water Audit Opportunity

-The Commonwealth of Massachusetts Department of Environmental Protection (MassDEP) is soliciting interest from Water Management Act (WMA) registrants and permit holders to receive a free American Water Works Association (AWWA) M36 “Top-Down” Audit from a private consulting firm.
+Water Management Act (WMA) registrants and permit holders may receive a free American Water Works Association (AWWA) M36 “Top-Down” Audit from a private consulting firm.
+The FY2021 Request for Interest will be posted when available; the FY2020 Request for Interest is provided here for information purposes only

-The Department is soliciting information and expressions of interest from Public Water Suppliers (PWSs) and Publicly Owned Treatment Works (POTWs), including sewer systems used for collecting and conveying wastes to a site or works for treatment or disposal, to receive free technical assistance in developing or enhancing Geographic Information System (GIS) maps of their drinking water distribution or sewer collection systems from a private consulting firm that, subject to appropriation, will be under contract with MassDEP to perform the work.
+Public Water Suppliers (PWSs) and Publicly Owned Treatment Works (POTWs), including sewer systems used for collecting and conveying wastes to a site or works for treatment or disposal, may receive free technical assistance in developing or enhancing Geographic Information System (GIS) maps of their drinking water distribution or sewer collection systems from a private consulting firm that, subject to appropriation, will be under contract with MassDEP to perform the work.
 The goal of this effort is to ensure that all PWSs and POTWs have accurate maps of their respective systems in order to enhance asset management, improve system operations and resiliency, and plan for and respond to emergencies.
 Based on the responses to this RFI, a list of PWSs and POTWs interested and ready for the GIS mapping assistance will be created.
 The list is expected to be used by the consultant to focus mapping work in communities that have expressed interest in proceeding with GIS mapping, and are ready to provide the necessary system information and staff review time to accomplish the program goals and create final GIS products.
-Please see the RFI document linked below for details on how to respond, or click on the Water Utility Resilience Program (WURP) link to learn more
+The RFI for FY2020 is provided below for information purposes only; grant materials for FY2021 will be available later this year.
+Please see the Water Utility Resilience Program (link below) to learn more.

 MassDEP is pleased to introduce a ready-to-use toolkit titled “Healthy Lawn, Happy Summer”, that will provide water suppliers with educational materials customized to household water use with the goal of reducing outdoor water use by your largest residential users.
-To learn more and to download the toolkit, visit: https://www.mass.gov/service-details/water-conservation-pilot and see the flyer provided below.
+To learn more and to download the toolkit, visit: https://www.mass.gov/service-details/water-conservation-pilot.

-In addition to providing the toolkit, MassDEP has posted a Request for Interest (RFI) for PWSs that may want technical support services through MassDEP’s consultant on an as-needed basis for implementing the Toolkit in 2020.
+In addition to providing the toolkit, MassDEP posted a Request for Interest (RFI) for PWSs that may want technical support services through MassDEP’s consultant on an as-needed basis for implementing the Toolkit in 2020.
 Based on the response to the RFI, a list of WMA PWSs approved to receive Toolkit Technical Assistance will be generated.
-The RFI deadline is January 15, 2020.